-Jacinta from Canada recently wrote to us via our Q&A page:
+Jacinta from Canada recently wrote to us and asked:

 I feel like my life has been one tragedy after another and I don’t know what to do or think anymore.
 My father recently passed from alcoholism which triggered liver disease, my mother is a grieving mess, my partner of 7 years left me shortly afterwards and I’m stuck in a job I just HATE.
 It’s so stressful and it was never what I pictured for my life.
 Now I wrestle with insomnia and anxiety every single day.
 My life sucks.
 What can I do when I keep telling myself that my life sucks?
 Please help.

 If you’re reading this right now, you’re probably in a similar place.
 After all, almost all of us have experienced tragedy, grief, chaos, stress and betrayal – sometimes even all at once.
 The worst part is that we are nearly always COMPLETELY UNPREPARED for it, so that our lives feel as though they are melting before our very eyes.
 What can you do in the face of such intense pain?
 What can you do when you feel as though you have no control over anything anymore?

 At a soulful level, almost all of us enter this life as children, and we maintain our childlike mentalities often far into adulthood and old age.
 With our childlike mentalities, we innocently believe that we can control life, that we can prevent bad things from happening to us if only we worship the right God, obey the right superstitions, eat the right diet, marry the right partner, move to the right neighbourhood, get the right job, and so forth.
 We build fortresses of people, habits and possessions around us that make us feel as though we’re in control because we sought them out and we built them.
 So it comes as a terribly shock to us when all of these people, possessions, habits and “right” decisions gradually – or all of a sudden – perish, leaving us barren and exposed.